 This will be the second Christmas the Hollywood couple celebrated away from the royal family.
 The couple took their son to Canada last November for what was said to be a break from their royal duties.
 Soon after, Harry and Meghan announced they would be stepping away from their senior royal duties in January.
 They officially stepped down in March before moving to California.

-As they begin to start their lives over in the U.S., Meghan is dealing with the lawsuit she filed against the Mail on Sunday's publishers, Associated Newspapers.
+As they begin to in the U.S., Meghan is dealing with the lawsuit she filed against the Mail on Sunday's publishers, Associated Newspapers.
 She is suing the outlet for publishing a private letter she sent to her estranged father, Thomas Markle, in 2018.
 While Meghan and her legal team consider the fall 2021 push backdate a win, her father is less than pleased with the change.

 Thomas explained that he wanted the trial done "as quickly as possible" due to his declining health and wants to travel to London for the trial.
 "I am 76-years-old and as a result of my heart condition and surgery I am on blood thinners which have had an effect on my breathing.
 I am unable to walk far or up many stairs," Thomas revealed in a statement regarding the case via Daily Beast.
 "I am a realist and I could die tomorrow."

 While the duo won't be with the royal family during the holiday, they've already made Christmas plans with some A-list pals.
 Harry and Meghan will be hosting their first Christmas soirée with guests David Foster and wife Katharine McPhee.

 "Meghan very much wants to host the first Christmas at their new home with her mum," a source close to the duo dished to The Mirror.
 The actress is "really excited and is planning on doing all the traditions she grew up with as a child, including the cooking."

 "I don't think anyone is ready for a cozy family Christmas right now," the source added of Harry and Meghan's strained relationship with the royal family.